The Signal & The Noise

 My Noise Experiments

 It was while printing Sub/Culture that I started thinking about the possibility of noise as an end in itself.
 What happens just before the signal falls below the noise floor?
 What are the possibilities for pure noise?
-Is there a particular point between clarity and oblivion when the tension is most compelling?
+Is there a particular point between clarity and oblivion where the tension is most compelling?

 It turns out familiarity isn’t enough.
 We need something that we’re hard-wired to notice.
 Our visual cortex is a kind of face-finding supercomputer—to such a degree that we see faces even where they aren’t.
-This is why it’s hardly newsworthy anymore when Jesus rises from your toaster.4
+This is why it’s hardly newsworthy anymore when Jesus rises from your toaster.5

 So portraits it was.